jennaly/dictionary-api/README.md

 ## Lessons Learned:

-I learned to store and retrieve data from localStorage.
+I learned to store and retrieve data from localStorage and using DOM manipulation methods to update page content.

 ## References